Let’s talk about fairer, cleaner ticketing for a better fan experience

 2026.04.08

-To address these long-standing issues, South Korea will begin fully enforcing the so-called “anti-ticket scalping package” this coming August.
-Under the new rules, anyone caught reselling tickets illegally—whether or not macros were used—could face penalties of up to 50 times their profits, along with confiscation of any illicit earnings.
+To address these long-standing issues, South Korea will begin fully enforcing the so-called “anti-ticket scalping package” next year.
+Under the new rules, those caught using macros for illegal ticket resale may face surcharges of up to 50 times their profits, along with the confiscation of illicit gains and other strong penalties.

-That is why b.stage, in collaboration with the global business magazine Fortune Korea, wants to hear directly from you.
-Rather than relying only on discussions among experts, we want to reflect the real voices of fans—the people who battle through ticket sales and stay up late hoping to secure canceled tickets.
+That is why the global business magazine Fortune Korea is asking b.stage members directly.
+Rather than relying only on discussions held behind desks, we want to reflect the real voices of fans who experience the challenges of ticketing firsthand.